Choosing a Retreat Location

 Risk Assessment

-Once a location has met all of these requirements and we’ve chosen it for the retreat, we get a risk assessment drawn up, this year we used a company called Safety Pal.
+Once a location has met all of these requirements and we’ve chosen it for the retreat, we complete a risk assessment specific to that location.

 How we assess local laws and customs